automl/auto-sklearn/doc/faq.rst

     We therefore suggest moving all code inside functions or the main block.

-.. collapse:: Auto-sklearn crashes with a segmentation fault
+.. collapse:: <b>Auto-sklearn crashes with a segmentation fault</b>

     Please make sure that you have read and followed the :ref:`installation` section!
 In case everything is set up correctly, this is most likely due to the dependency